-In Cork the consultant surgeon advised me he would be putting a scleral buckle in place to re-attach my retina and to save my eye and sight.
+In Cork, the consultant surgeon advised me he would be putting a scleral buckle in place to re-attach my retina and to save my eye and sight.
 The operation was a success this time and my eye was saved.

 The man who pioneered this technology was Dr Charles L. Schepens.
-He was born in Mouscron, Belgium, in 1912 He initially studied mathematics before graduating from medical school in 1935 at State University of Ghent in Belgium.
-In 1937 he served as assistant to Dr. L. Hambresin in Brussels.
+He was born in Mouscron, Belgium, in 1912.
+He initially studied mathematics before graduating from medical school in 1935 at the State University of Ghent in Belgium.
+In 1937, he served as assistant to Dr L. Hambresin in Brussels.

-In 1940, he was appointed as a Captain in the Medical Corps of the Belgian Air Force, where he served until the country was invaded by the Nazis in May 1940.
-He escaped to France and worked with the French and Belgian resistance, In 1942, under the nom de guerre “Jacques Pérot,” he spearheaded a secret information and evacuation pipeline in the Pyrenees, under the cover of a country lumber mill near the village of Mendive.
+Appointed in 1940, Dr Schepens was a Captain in the Medical Corps of the Belgian Air Force, where he served until the country of the Nazi invasion in May 1940.
+He escaped to France and worked with the French and Belgian resistance.
+In 1942, under the nom de guerre Jacques Pérot, he spearheaded secret information and an evacuation pipeline in the Pyrenees under the cover of a country lumber mill near the village of Mendive.
 He was arrested several times by the Gestapo.

 He was first arrested by the Gestapo in October 1940 while he still was in Belgium on false accusations of using a bus to transport Allied pilots out of Belgium.
-Although he was released 10 days later, this experience turned the previously apolitical doctor into an activist, and he allowed his office to be used as a post office for underground agents, arranging for the transfer of maps and such information as troop movement.
+Although he was released ten days later, this experience turned the previously apolitical doctor into an activist, and allowed his office to be used as a post office for underground agents, arranging for the transfer of maps and such information as troop movement.
 In 1942, a spy in Gestapo headquarters alerted him that he was about to be arrested, and he escaped to Paris.

-Dr. Schepens, bought the mill in July 1942 with backing from a wealthy French patriot and had it in full operation by the end of the year.
+Dr Schepens bought the mill July 1942, with backing from a wealthy French patriot and had it in full-operation by the end of the year.
 The site became a functioning lumber enterprise, taking orders, delivering wood and meeting a payroll.
-Not to cause any suspicion Dr. Schepens (aka Jacques Perot) developed relationships with the occupying Germans, leading his Basque neighbors to think that he was a Nazi collaborator.
+Not to cause any suspicion Dr Schepens (aka Jacques Perot) developed relationships with the occupying Germans, leading his Basque neighbours to think that he was a Nazi collaborator.

 More than 100 Allied pilots, prisoners of war, Belgian government officials and others made their way out of France over the cable railway.
 The system also was used to move documents, currency, propaganda and other materials into and out of France.

 Everything went according to plan until 1943: That year, a captured resistance agent exposed him.
 The Gestapo came for him a second time.
 He escaped before they could arrest him.
 He had told the Gestapo “it is now 10 o’clock.
-I have 150 workers idle, because they have not been given their orders this morning.
+I have 150 workers idle because they have not been given their orders this morning.
 Give me 10 minutes with them.
 I’ll give the orders and come back.”.
 He then just walked out.

 He spent 16 days in the forest before reaching Spain and, eventually, England, where he resumed his medical career.

 After the war, Schepens resumed his medical career at Moorfields.
-In 1947, he immigrated to the United States and became a fellow at the Harvard Medical School.
+In 1947, he immigrated to the United States and became a fellow at Harvard Medical School.

 He became famous in the ophthalmic community for his work in creating the first binocular, stereoscopic indirect ophthalmoscope (1946) and in treating retinal detachment with an encircling scleral buckle (1953).

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
-Thanks To donate click on the credit/debit card icon of the card you will use.
-If you want to donate more then $2 just add a higher number in the box left from the paypal link.
-Many thanks
+Thank you.
+To donate click on the credit/debit card icon of the card you will use.
+If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
+Many thanks.